bcvery1/tilepix/README.md

 Futher examples can be found in the [examples directory](https://github.com/bcvery1/tilepix/tree/master/examples).

 ## Contributing
 Thanks for considering contributing to TilePix; for details on how you can contribute, please consult the [contribution guide](https://github.com/bcvery1/tilepix/blob/master/CONTRIBUTING.md).

-Also, feel free to join us in the [Gitter chat room](https://gitter.im/TilePix).